 Penwith · TR19

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Lamorna, that work is shaped by the place itself — Lamorna is a small wooded valley village leading down to a sheltered cove, AONB-designated, with strong artistic associations through the Newlyn School and Stanhope Forbes, with a building stock that leans toward granite valley cottages and Edwardian artists' houses.
+The way we approach renovation in Lamorna starts with a measured walk-round — Lamorna is a small wooded valley village leading down to a sheltered cove, AONB-designated, with strong artistic associations through the Newlyn School and Stanhope Forbes, with a building stock that leans toward modern carefully detailed AONB replacements and Edwardian artists' houses.

 Our process